*** Updated 23 Nov 2020 ***

 Cabin Pressure Control System (CPCS) installed in a 737-200C.
 Notice the extra SMOKE CLEARANCE controls.

 Digital pressurisation controllers have two automatic systems (AUTO & ALTN) instead of a standby system, these alternate every flight.
 If the auto system fails, the standby / alternate system will automatically take over.
 The AUTO FAIL light will remain illuminated until the mode selector is moved to STBY / ALTN (tidy but not necessary).
 On CPCS panels, the cabin rate selector, for use in standby mode, adjusts cabin rate of change of altitude between 50 and 2000fpm, the index is approx 300fpm.
+The normal (AUTO) scheduled rate of climb is either 600 or 750 slfpm and either 350 or 500 or 750 slfpm for descent depending upon the customer specification.

 If you have to return to your departure airfield, do not adjust the pressurisation panel.
 You will get the OFF SCHD DESC light, but the controller will program the cabin to land at the take-off field elevation.
 If the flight alt selector is pressed, this facility will be lost.